minodisk/qiitactl/README.md

 # qiitactl [![Circle CI](https://img.shields.io/circleci/project/minodisk/qiitactl.svg?style=flat-square)](https://circleci.com/gh/minodisk/qiitactl) [![Coverage Status](https://img.shields.io/coveralls/minodisk/qiitactl.svg?style=flat-square)](https://coveralls.io/github/minodisk/qiitactl?branch=master)

-Command line interface to manage the posts in Qitta.
+Command line interface to manage your posts in Qitta.

 ## Description

-`qiitactl` makes it possible to CRUD posts of Qiita in your terminal.

-`qiitactl` fetches posts from Qiita and write it as markdown file to current working directory.
-Editing the file in any editor you like, then `qiitactl update post -f path/to/file.md`, the post in Qiita will be updated.
-You can also generate a new file for post, create a new post and delete a post with this tool.
+`qiitactl` can fetch your posts from Qiita and write them as markdown files to your local.
+After you edit the file in the editor you like, `qiitactl update post -f path/to/file.md`.
+Then, the post will be updated in Qiita.
+You can also generate a new file for post, create a new post from the file and delete a post with this tool.

 ## Usage